Worried About My Brother After My Son Was Killed In An Alcohol Related Accident

 But, he is your brother...so maybe the best thing is just to be around him.
 Hang out with him, but don't worry about talking about his feelings or your son.
 Let him bring it up, if he decides to.
 If not, just love him.

 You sound like a very fine person, Cindy2b.
 I respect the gentle spirit that is reflected in your story.
 I wonder, however, if you have fully expressed your anger over what has happened.
-You may have, but just in case you may want to read this page on love, anger and forgiveness

 You might also want to do these positive journaling exercises